The Shichida 63 day and 65 day Math Dots Flash Cards are practised in the Shichida Method classes.

 The Glenn Doman Method "How To Teach Your Baby Math Program" (Dots and Numerals Flashcards only).

-The Shichida Method has its "65 Day Math or 63 Day Math Program" (Dots flashcards only) Note: Shichida schools either use 63 day or 65-day math program.
+The Shichida Method has its "65 Day Math or 63 Day Math Program" (Dots flashcards only) Note: Shichida schools either use 63 day or 65-day math programs.

 "The 178 Days Math Program" is a "Home Practice" right brain math program (Dots and Numerals Flashcards only).

-Discover how you can use the library's right brain math flash cards to teach your child math.
+Discover how you can use the library's Complete set of right brain math flash cards to teach your child math.
+And...